 The celebration of ‘presence’ that seems to have liberated ‘art’s experience’ from the emphasis on meaning construction and interpretation and instrumentalization of the program and discourse of art in the hermeneutic grip is nonetheless met with skeptical accounts of art’s new alliances with the ‘memory industries’ – as evolving contingently with immersive technology that offers experiences of virtual, augmented, mixed, and other realities.
 Critics question speculative takes on (and, tendentially, industrial application of) art’s immersive experience when it offers ‘alternative scenarios’ mediated in various modes of ‘sensorial experience.’
 They question what kinds of anticipation such experiences might stir, what future grasps of reality they may support, and with what durational and technogenetic effects.

-The conversation finds a point of departure in the following questions: What drives and conditions artistic pursuit of sense environments today?
+This topic departs in the questions: What drives and conditions artistic pursuit of sense environments today?
 What (if anything) is ‘new’ about art’s environments and the digitally afforded experiences they offer, and how do they implicate cultural, ecological, and technogenetic perspectives?
-Eventually – how might art’s ‘new’ environments re-route art’s histories?
+Eventually – what might the imaginary pursuit of the ‘new’ in art’s environments eventually promise, demonstrate, and feed forward?
+And how might art’s ‘new’ environments re-route art’s histories?